-- Assess impacts of remedial activities along Coldwater Creek. - Assess the water quality of the creek to ensure the state Aquatic Water Quality Criteria (AWQC) for Class I waters are not exceeded at the Mississippi River. - Assess the potential transport of contaminants. - Compare contaminant concentrations in both their soluble and insoluble forms. - Data collection to comply with the operating permit and will also provide data needed to support total pathways radiological and chemical exposure assessment. - Obtaining data for the fate and transport of contaminants for the CERCLA reevaluation process. - Determine upgradient water quality and sediment levels.
+- Assess impacts of remedial activities along Coldwater Creek. - Assess the water quality of the creek to ensure the state Aquatic Water Quality Criteria (AWQC) for Class I waters are not exceeded at the Mississippi River. - Assess the potential fate and transport of contaminants for CERCLA re-evaluation process. - Compare contaminant concentrations in both their soluble and insoluble forms. - Determine upgradient water quality and sediment levels for background purposes. - Compare sediment data and surface water data to differentiate impacts from upstream sources of each of the sites.

-Figure 3-10 shows the sediment sample locations which will all be co-located with the surface-water locations.
+Figure 3-12 shows the sediment sample locations which will all be co-located with the surface-water locations.
 Sampling frequency, along with sampling parameters and locations are listed along with surface water data in Table 3-4.
+This sampling will be conducted at Coldwater Creek's baseflow.
+Samples will be taken over a seven day period during the third quarter to obtain representative samples of baseflow water conditions for the year.